 I planned my train trip to Istanbul somewhere in January and wasn’t going to travel to Istanbul until June.
 It never crossed my mind to check when the Ramadan would be and I was surprised to see it marked on a calendar for May and June 2017.
 I would travel to Istanbul during Ramadan.
 I travelled many times to Turkey but never during Ramadan.
 What would that be like?
-Of course I went and had an amazing time in Istanbul and I’d like to share my experiences as a non-Muslim traveller to Istanbul during Ramadan.
+Of course I went and had an amazing time during Ramadan in Istanbul and I’d like to share my experiences as a non-Muslim traveller to Istanbul during Ramadan.

 Want to be prepared?
-Check when is Ramadan (in Istanbul and the rest of the world) for the next 200 years.
+Check when is Ramadan (in Istanbul and the rest of the world) for the next years.

 Travel to Istanbul, Turkey

 Istanbul, the only city in the world on two continents.
 There is the European part and the Asian part.
 Divided by the Bosporus it connects the sea of Marmara with the Black Sea.
 Once the capital of the Roman and Ottoman Empire, now the biggest city in Turkey (but not the capital).
 Istanbul is for many people a great introduction to the richness of Turkish culture as it can be visited on a lay-over or short weekend break.
 Find the best Istanbul hotels here.

 Read more: Roadtrip to the ruins of Knidos, Turkey

 This time, things were different.
 Arriving by train from Romania, I was a solo female traveller set out to explore as much of Istanbul as possible in a short time.
 I wanted to see the Hagia Sofia church/mosque, see the Blue Mosque again, explore more of the streets of Istanbul and eat out as much as possible.
 As soon as I settled in my hotel in Istanbul I fell in love with the city.
 The blue waters of the Bosporus, the glistening rooftops in the distance, the call to prayer echoing across the Golden Horn and the call of the ferries.
 The sounds, the smells, the people.
 This was Istanbul!
 Would it be any different now that it was Ramadan in Istanbul?

 What’s Ramadan – a short introduction